Hash House Harriers: History

 In 1962, Ian Cumming founded the second chapter in Singapore.
 Chapters are commonly called Kennels, following in tradition to similar Hound & Hare clubs.
 The idea spread through the Far East and the South Pacific, Europe, and North America, expanding rapidly during the mid-1970s.

-At present, there are almost 1500 chapters in all parts of the world, with members distributing newsletters, directories, and magazines, and organizing regional and world hashing events.
-As of 2003, there are even two organized chapters operating in Antarctica.
+There are almost 1500 chapters in all parts of the world, with members distributing newsletters, directories and magazines, and organizing regional and world hashing events.
+As of 2003, there were even two organized chapters operating in Antarctica.